-Samsung’s latest and largest mobile phone has a high resolution display, but is no longer available for sale.
+Samsung’s largest mobile phone had a high resolution display, but is no longer available for sale.

 - Sharp camera: On a pure numbers basis, the Note 7’s 12MP rear shooter might not seem like much.
 Camera optics are about far more than just the megapixel count, however, and the Note 7’s f/1.7 OIS rear camera could surprise you; combine that with a larger screen and you’ve got a device that could make for easy framing of excellent shots.

 - Curved screen: Samsung’s long gone it alone on the curved screen front with its "Edge" devices, but it’s now a baked-in part of the Note family, with a focus on displaying HDR video cleanly and largely.

 - Waterproof: Like its siblings, the Galaxy S7 and S7 Edge, the Note 7 is rated IP68, so if its large frame does slip out of your hands, it's not likely to matter.

 - Integrated Iris scanner: Fingerprint scanning is so yesterday.
 Samsung combines an Iris scanner with its own Knox security platform to seriously lock down the Note 7.

 - USB C: Samsung’s been a little late to the USB C party, with neither the Samsung Galaxy S7 or S7 Edge featuring the connector.
 The Note 7 rectifies this, with fast charging and a no-wrong-way-to-plug-in USB C connector